 Your virtual phone number will be linked to your VoIP account, so you can make local calls and send text messages from any device that your VoIP phone system supports.

-A VoIP Canada number is a virtual phone number you can use to call and text from almost anywhere else.
+A VoIP Canadian number is a virtual phone number you can use to call and text from almost anywhere else.
 Whether in Montreal or Madrid, you can access your virtual phone number from your VoIP provider’s app.

 Canada’s country code is +1.
 If you call Canada from US, you would dial the telephone number as 1-780-124-4568.